se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 - Performance unpredictable: you might have a garbage collector running in the middle of what you are doing.
-- Reference cycles: Have to use weakref to protect against cycles
+- Reference cycles can take time to detect.
 - Objects may never be deleted: implementation defined.

 The last point is an important one.
+One useful way to think of it: A valid garbage collector implementation could be a computer with infinite memory.
+Real implementations instead usually run the collector at some frequency and detect some number of reference cycles.
 Take the following class:

 ```{code-cell} python3
 class CheckDestruct: